 The server-side application (application server) is commonly a single application with a REST API, as shown here, but more complex designs are possible.

 A local database optionally saves Splinter data (transaction-based changes from Splinter’s state delta export function) as well as any application data that must be persisted across restarts.

-Important: Splinter requires shared storage (such as a Docker volume or Kubernetes persistent volume) for
+Important: Splinter requires shared storage (such as a Docker volume for

 /var/lib/splinter, which contains circuit definitions and shared state.

 In a basic Docker deployment, each component runs in a separate Docker container.
 We recommend an additional container for terminal access, where you can use the Splinter command-line interface (CLI) to interact with splinterd.

 The splinterd container requires a Docker data volume for